Senderman/dotfiles/README.md

 if you want to uninstall symlink, run `stow -D openbox`

 You're welcome to fork this repo, edit the dotfiles and add your own and create PR :)

+## Move your config files to the dotfiles repository

+This repository contains a script called [stowlink](scripts/scripts/stowlink) which helps to move your configuration files to the dotfiles repository in one command.

+E.g. if you want to move and symlink your polybar config to the dotfiles repository, all you need to do is simply run `stowlink .config/polybar polybar`

+Many thanks to [Vezono](https://github.com/vezono) for this script!